tc39/notes/meetings/2017-01/jan-25.md

 BE: After going through SIMD which is stalled at stage 3.... nobody is here to impose all the ISO C++ types, today.
 But, we have a problem.
 The twitpocalpse three, there are latent bugs

-MS: Besides file offset, getting values back from stat.. why can't a BigInt handle that?
+MLS: Besides file offset, getting values back from stat.. why can't a BigInt handle that?
 You know you're going to get back a value you can do logical operations on to see which bits are set.

 ??: I don't think anyone is saying BigInts won't work for node.
 I think BE is saying we have a use case for smaller integers.